-These policies provide coverage for the most common risks of ophthalmology.
+These policies cover the most common risks of ophthalmology.

 A BOP bundles commercial property and general liability insurance under one plan.
 It's often one of the most cost-effective types of commercial insurance for ophthalmologists.

 This policy helps ophthalmology clinics survive data breaches and cyberattacks.
 It can often be added to a business owner's policy or general liability policy at a discount.